steebchen/specs/process/engineering-process.md

   - Spec: Outdated 🚨
   - Implementation: Fully implemented ✅

-The Prisma Engineering team uses a GitHub issues and milestone based process to plan their releases.
+The Prisma Engineering team uses a GitHub issues and milestone based process to plan and track their work.

 ---